ActionXPotential/Excel-Graphing-Macro/README.md

 Select the added Macro (The name may be different, CoPilot gave some funky names, but it should start with PERSONAL.XLSB).

+Changing the .bas to .txt will allow you to open the file as a text file to copy and change the code as desired.

 Modify the macro name and icon as desired and a button will appear on top.
 Follow the prompts.
 Get graphs.
 Be Happy